• broken image

 (she/her/hers)

 MacKenna recently graduated from Hope College in May 2023 with a B.A. in Psychology.
 Her research interests include post-traumatic therapeutic interventions, resilience, and heart rate variability.
-MacKenna plans to pursue her doctoral degree in clinical psychology to work clinically and in academic settings.
+MacKenna plans to pursue her doctoral degree in Clinical Psychology to work clinically and in academic settings.
 In her free time, she enjoys reading, coffee, and paddle boarding.

 broken image